Sterile Processing Technician Training & Certification

 Becoming a sterile processing technician might be a viable career path for those who desire a medical job but are more comfortable with tools than working directly with patients.
 These healthcare professionals prepare and maintain medical tools so that equipment, hospitals, and medical offices are free of contamination.

-According to the Bureau of Labor Statistics (BLS 2022), job openings for sterile processing technicians, also referred to as medical equipment preparers, should grow 5 percent between 2022 and 2032, which is slightly faster than the average growth expected for all occupations during that time (3 percent).
-In May 2022, the highest-paying states for medical equipment preparers were California, the District of Columbia, Alaska, Hawaii, and Massachusetts.
+According to the Bureau of Labor Statistics (BLS 2024), job openings for sterile processing technicians, also referred to as medical equipment preparers, should grow 6 percent between 2023 and 2033, which is slightly faster than the average growth expected for all occupations during that time (5 percent).
+In May 2023, the highest-paying states for medical equipment preparers were California, the District of Columbia, Alaska, New Jersey, and Delaware.

 Currently, only a handful of states require certification to become sterile processing technicians.
 Still, having a certificate from an accredited sterile processing technician training program can allow a candidate to compete for the highest-paying jobs.